 The first step before considering a self-storage unit is to sort out your house.
 Make a list of the major furniture that you want to set aside then picture each room without it.
 After that, declutter and reorganize each room.
 Chances are, you already have more space in your house and the excess valuables can either be put in a storage space or a yard sale.

 Sort out what’s valuable and what’s not.
 Many tend to hoard and get emotionally attached to their possessions that can cause their homes to look jammed or crowded.
-Note that if you are planning store a furniture only to keep it boxed after taking it home again, it has to go.
+Note that if you are planning to store furniture only to keep it boxed after taking it home again, it has to go.

 Find the right unit

 After finalizing the furniture or stuff needed to be stored, you need to look for the appropriate kind of unit.
-Search for right storage unit that is good for your crafts and arts collection, or seasonal household supplies, recreational and lawn furniture, or even antiques.
+Search for the right storage unit that is good for your crafts and art collection, or seasonal household supplies, recreational and lawn furniture, or even antiques.
 There are a number of storage types like indoor, outdoor, standard, heated, and climate-controlled spaces that will not damage your belongings.

 Do not settle once you find a self-storage facility near your home.
 Search for all the self-storage units near you and compare their price range.
-If possible, you can even search for areas that offers low-cost rent spaces with larger units.
+If possible, you can even search for areas that offer low-cost rent spaces with larger units.